microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 This search returns a bundle containing the `Patient` Resource instance with the given `id` (there can only be one Resource instance for a given Logical ID on a FHIR server).

-Compare this to a Resource instance query, which uses the RESTful API pattern of putting the Resource `id` in the URL path instead of in the `_id` search parameter.
+Compare this to a Resource instance query, which uses the RESTful API pattern of putting the Resource `id` in the URL path instead of in the `_id` search parameter value.
 This will return only a single Resource as the result versus a single Resource inside of a bundle.

 ```http
 GET {{fhirurl}}/Patient/123